pdd1994/bootcamp_project/README.md

 ##  Summary of Implications
 - **Logistic Regression** provides a strong calibrated baseline and is suitable for **interpretable risk scoring**
+- **Logistic Regression with SMOTE** has a lower predicted probabilities and are more spread out.
+This suggests the model is less certain
 - **AdaBoost** improves robustness but requires careful **post-hoc calibration** to be useful for probability interpretation
 - **XGBoost**, although powerful, outputs **overconfident predictions** unless calibrated.
 With **Platt scaling**, its performance aligns with Logistic Regression.